schobernoise/xenolyte/README.md

 # Xenolyte

-Python-based GUI for managing local CSV Databases.
+> Python-based GUI for managing local CSV Databases.
 Using PyQt6.

 ## Tasks

+The plan is to get the CLI fully working before plugging it into the GUI.

-- [ ] Add Vault to vaults.csv
+- [x] Add Vault to vaults.csv
 - [ ] Create .xenolyte.json
 - [ ] Read .xenolyte.json